sungeunbae/swc_vuw2015/sql-novice-world/05-null.md

 > a [sentinel value](reference.html#sentinel-value))
 > to mark missing data rather than `null`.
 > For example,
-> they will use the date "0000-00-00" to mark a missing date,
+> they will use -1.0 for missing life expectancy (since alcutal life expectancy cannot be negative)
-> or -1.0 to mark a missing salinity or radiation reading
+> or "N/A" to mark a missing head of state
-> (since actual readings cannot be negative).
 > What does this simplify?
 > What burdens or risks does it introduce?